Welcome to CLARREO Pathfinder

 CPF will improve the Moon as a calibration standard.

-CPF’s measurements will improve the calibration accuracy of the Moon, a stable calibration target, which will also help other in-orbit instruments.
+CPF’s measurements will improve the calibration accuracy of the Moon, a stable calibration target, which will also help other past, present, and future instruments.

 WHY DO WE NEED CPF?